 - Traditional leases for industrial units, play area sites, parking bays and so on.

-A formal request by a third party may be made in writing to the Estates Officer on the contact details below.
+A third party can make a formal request in writing to the Estates Officer on the contact details below.

-Protocol for the use of land in our ownership document outlines the information that must supplied before permission is granted.
+The 'protocol for the use of land in our ownership' document outlines the information that must supplied before we grant permission.
 This information enables us to meet our own legal responsibilities to ensure such events are properly organised and controlled.
-All requests must be made at the earliest opportunity and reviews concluded least 4 weeks in advance of the proposed event.
+Make your request at the earliest opportunity.
+Reviews are concluded at least 4 weeks in advance of the proposed event.